MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/opening-sources-in-vscode.md

    The settings pane of the workspace showing several options
 :::image-end:::

-You can set whether to open source files in Visual Studio Code, and whether to automatically save DevTools changes to disk.
-You can also automatically exclude folders.
+To set whether to open source files in Visual Studio Code, select the **Open source files in Visual Studio Code** checkbox.

+To automatically save DevTools changes to disk, select the **Save DevTools changes to disk** checkbox.

+To automatically exclude folders that might be in your workspace folder, use the **Folder exclude pattern** text box.

-**Settings** > **Workspace** also displays a list of workspaces you have set up, and allows you to specify any folders to exclude for each of your workspaces.
+The **Excluded folders** section displays a list of workspaces you have set up.
+To specify any folders to exclude for a workspace, select the **Add folder** button.

 <!-- ====================================================================== -->